 A couple with children must determine what custody and parent visitation arrangements will be best for their children.
 There are two types of custody: legal and physical.
 While legal custody determines who makes the decisions for important matters in the childrens’ lives, physical custody is where they will live or divide their time between the two parents.

 A parenting plan must be developed by a couple with children.
 Some couples prefer less formal parenting plans, setting out “reasonable visitation” for the non-custodial parent, but the more detailed the plan, the easier it will be to enforce, if it becomes necessary.
-Ryan Besinque, a New York uncontested divorce attorney will be able to help you craft a comprehensive and enforceable child custody plan.
+Ryan Besinque, a New York uncontested divorce attorney can help you craft a comprehensive and enforceable child custody plan.

 Child support, or the obligation that a parent has toward the financial support of the couple’s child or children, is typically paid by the non-custodial parent to the custodial parent for things such as food, shelter, clothing, health insurance, educational costs, and other expenses.
 Child support ensures that both parents contribute to the support of their children.